MarcelFelder-git/03_guitar_glitch/README.md

 - **JSON Note Mapping:** Built a system to define and load note patterns for different songs and difficulties.
 - **Keyboard Input Handling:** Implemented precise keyboard event detection and timing windows for scoring.
 - **Game Design Balance:** Discovered how difficulty scaling impacts gameplay flow and user engagement.
-- **UI/UX:** Gained experience in designing a clear and responsive game interface for browser play.

 ---